 I know I’m not the only one.
 The woman who keeps smiling after the stupid argument with her husband while tears are welling up inside, or you lose your complete self after your kid just couldn’t follow instructions after the 27th time (cause 3 times has never worked for my kids), or the one who is sharing amazing advice while you feel the complete opposite of what you’re saying.
 This isn’t every season, nor is it everyday.
 But it’s very real and I wasn’t paying attention to the water that wasn’t draining from my roots.

 The space and time I haven’t made for myself to process the things that have happened over the last several months.
 The added stressors that I didn’t know how to say no to, or the tough talks I needed to have, but put off out of fear of the outcome, or just the slowing down so my soul could rest.
 This year we added so much more to our plate, and some of it I wish I would’ve said no to.
 Not because we aren’t capable, rather I’m human…with little humans.

-As I pruned my plant I knew God was speaking to my heart a truth I had been ignoring in this season – even what’s unseen is important.
-If anything it’s far more important than what we say.
-Not saying what needed or needs to be said only tears away at you.
-Sure there are ways to say it, but my lack of speaking on things that were important, saying no when needed, affected not just me but those closest to me.
+As I pruned my plant I knew God was speaking to my heart a truth I had been ignoring in this season.
+Even what’s unseen is important.
+Not saying what needs to be said only tears away at you.
+Sure there are ways to say it, but my lack of speaking up was killing me.
+Saying no when needed affected not just me, but those closest to me.
 Am I completely worn down like my plant…emotionally yes.
 And that’s the most important thing for me right now.
 I hope to remember this when I’m ready to neglect what’s unseen.